The Role of Economic Ideas in Sustainable Finance: From Paradigms to Policy

 The way how finance is connected is important insofar as financial sector dynamics have a considerable influence on the socioeconomic transitions as banks and investors have a significant stake in determining which sectors, technologies and enterprise structures will be allowed to obtain funding and thus prosper in the future.
-In the EU, the reforms undertaken in the framework of the Capital Markets Union (CMU) are likely to further exacerbate the significance of the financial sector and of financial regulation.
+The growing importance of sustainalbe finance is illustrated by the fact that it is high on the agenda of regulators and central banks, private financial institutions like asset managers and IOs like the IMF amongst others.
+Also, in 2019 China, the EU, France and the UK either had plans to act on the issue or were already implementing measures related to the issue.

 I completed a BA in International Relations at the University of Groningen and a M.A. in International Political Economy at the University of Warwick.